jharwell/sierra/docs/src/faq.rst

    A: ``sierra-cli ... --pipeline 3 4``

+   ..
+IMPORTANT:: If you run something other than ``--pipeline 1 2 3 4``, then
+                  before stage X will run without crashing, you (probably) need to run stage X-1.
+This is a logical limitation, because the different pipeline stages build on each other.

 #.
 Q: How do I prevent SIERRA from stripping out XML tags?

    A: There are 3 options for this: ``--with-robot-leds``, ``--with-robot-rab``,